saraht45/chattheatre_game/README.md

 Your instance should be at least 2GB in size.
 Anything smaller can't support MariaDB, it dies from lack of memory.

 See https://ChatTheatre.github.io/SkotOS-Doc/setup_vps.html for troubleshooting tips and more details.

+KNOWN ISSUES:

+Update /etc/nginx/sites-available/skotos_game.conf
+- Searching for "/gables" and replace with "/ChatTheatre"
+- Restart nginx
+- This fixes the game client

+Update woe link on user dashboard.
+Replace gables with ChatTheatre